kant2002/EngLang/README.md

 multiply a value by 42
 ```

-Can be rougly translated to
+Can be roughly translated to
 ```
 let value = 10;
 value += 20;